 Should you overpay your mortgage or top up your pension?

 There’s no one-size-fits-all answer, as both overpaying your mortgage and topping up your pension are sensible financial options, so you may decide to do both if you can afford to.
-Besides, no-one can be sure where interest rates or the market will move next, so it’s impossible to predict for certain which will be the better choice over the long term.
+Besides, no-one can be 100% sure where interest rates or investments will move next, so it’s impossible to predict for certain which will be the better choice over the long term.

 However, in simple terms, if market returns outstrip mortgage interest rate rises then your money will likely be better off in your pension.
-Then again, if mortgage rates remain high for many years, you could potentially save thousands of pounds in interest by overpaying your mortgage.
+Then again, if mortgage rates remain higher for longer, you could potentially save thousands of pounds in interest by overpaying your mortgage.

 Below, we’ve included a few examples from online investment platform Interactive Investor (ii) that demonstrate how different mortgage and investment growth rates affect both options.